Recruiting Runners in Support of Cancer Care

 Relax and don't go out too fast.
 Boston starts on a downhill which automatically makes you start fast.
 You're going to need all of your energy to make it that last couple of miles, especially with Heartbreak Hill right at mile 20.

 A family friend was a nurse at South Shore Hospital.
-She passed away from ovarian cancer about five years ago, so I have always run for cancer care in her memory since joining the South Shore Healthy System team.
+She passed away from ovarian cancer about five years ago, so I have always run for cancer care in her memory since joining the South Shore Health team.
 South Shore is my community hospital, and I’m proud that I'm also involved with the hospital as a Foundation Trustee and a member of the Friends of South Shore Health Board.

 Why is it important for you to raise money for cancer care programs?